petertan.com icon

 The online version is here.

-4 Responses to “Two Lodge Reports Against ‘good man’”
+4 thoughts on “Two Lodge Reports Against ‘good man’”

 From what I heard about the Malaysian police, they probably can.
 All you really need is his IP address, which I think was furnished.
 If they can get their hands on his computer, even if he deleted the files, you can still retrieve the data from as the records will be there SOMEWHERE.
 You can still retrieve data even if you reformat your comp.
 It is, however, expensive.